 Digital (Electronic Metronomes)

 These “electronic metronomes” often perform more than the intended purpose, which is keeping you in time with the tempo.
 Some of them have a voice, or electronic beeps to communicate something with you.
 They also typically have built in microphones that can help you tune your instrument!
-On top of that, they usually go beyond the standard 208 BPM to roughly 250 and possibly higher!
+On top of that, they usually go beyond the standard 208 beats per minute to roughly 250 beats per minute and possibly higher!
 There is so much more that they can do, but we’ll leave it at that as that’s probably enough to sway your opinion on its practicality.
 It’s basically the swiss army knife of every musician out there.

 There are so many other options for metronomes out there as well as things to consider when looking for a fair quality metronome.
 (These are the more convenient options for those with lack of budget, looking for more practicality, or aren’t ready to invest in the real deal just yet.